adamml/ErddapSTAC/README.md

 - There is one top level STAC Catalog which represents all crawled instances of Erddap
 - Each encountered Erddap dataset is represented as a STAC Collection in that top level STAC Catalog
-- Each STAC Collection is also linked to a STAC Item which represents the NetCDF file offereing of the dataset from an Erddap server
+- Each STAC Collection is also linked to a STAC Item which represents the JSON and NetCDF file offereings of the dataset from an Erddap server

 ## Getting set up